 Explore each easy crochet stitch below for a more detail explanation and to find the best stitch for a crocheted baby blanket that you can make!

 The blanket stitch is an easy pattern stitch to learn.
 It is a combination of two different crochet stitches that creates a great texture and looks harder than it is to crochet.
 These different stitches put together make for a simple baby blanket that you’ll go back to time and time again.

 Cluster stitches create a beautiful texture in any crochet project.
 These types of stitches using a cluster or grouping of stitches will form a beautiful baby blanket effortlessly.

 Learn how to crochet the cluster stitch with this step-by-step photo tutorial from Mama in A Stitch.
-There also is a video tutorial available too for those that prefer to learn crochet stitches visually.
+There is also a video tutorial available too for those that prefer to learn crochet stitches visually.

 The crochet granite stitch goes by many names, such as the moss stitch and sand stitch.
 This is a beginner-friendly stitch design that is great to make for an upcoming baby shower if time is an issue!